In Depth Baby Product Reviews Led by a Pediatrician

 Not all sunscreen formulas are created equal.
 Some are easy and quick to apply, while others require effort and lots of excessive rubbing.
 Adding a wiggly worm child to the mix can be even more challenging.
 Lucky for you, we did the applying and comparing, so you know the insider details.
 To score this metric, we considered how easy the sunscreen is to rub in, whether it spreads where you want it to, leaves behind a white cast, and creates a greasy or sticky feeling.

 The Babyganics Sunscreen Spray is a top performer in this metric.
 Honestly, this option is a super-star.
-It performs how you hope effective sunscreen lotion would.
+It performs the way you hope an effective sunscreen lotion would.
 It is easy to spray, spread, and cover with less of a white hue than the competition.
-And, unlike aerosol sprays, it is not airborne and won't be a nuisance to others nearby or sensitive respiratory tracks of little ones.
+And, unlike aerosol sprays, it is not airborne and won't be a nuisance to others nearby or to the sensitive respiratory tracks of little ones.
 Conversely, the TruKid Sunny Days Sport and California Baby Super Sensitive score the lowest for consistency.
 With thick formula consistencies, they require more elbow grease to spread and rub in, plus they leave a more noticeable white hue on the skin.

 Eco-Health